Darius Osei

-Darius Junior Osei (born 1 February 1996) is an English professional footballer who plays for South Shields as a striker.
+Darius Junior Osei (born 2 June 1995) is an English professional footballer who plays for Ashton United as a striker.

 Career

 After beginning his career with Stalybridge Celtic, he signed a one-year contract with Oldham Athletic in July 2016.
 He scored his first goals for Oldham when he scored twice in an EFL Trophy tie against Carlisle United on 30 August 2016.

 On 9 January 2018, after being released by Oldham, Osei joined National League side Maidstone United on a deal until the end of the 2017–18 season.
 Osei featured nine times, scoring once before being released in May 2018.

 in September 2019 he rejoined Stalybridge Celtic.
 In February 2020 he moved to South Shields.
 In October 2022, Osei joined Ashton United on loan.
+He signed for Marine in July 2023.

+In November 2023, Osei returned to Stalybridge Celtic on a one-and-a-half-year deal for an undisclosed fee.

+In June 2024, Osei returned to Ashton United on a permanent basis.